Brands shouldn’t rely solely on positive organic shout-outs from fans online, says the head of influencer marketing at

 “Creators don’t have time to look through 200 PR pitches.
 They want to get paid by brands for creating custom messages.”
 At this point, OMD’s Katharine Ricci and I are discussing the biggest misconceptions brands have about influencer marketing; one of them being that brands don't have to pay influencers for positive buzz online, so long as their product is good enough.

-While organic brand buzz does happen from fans, it probably doesn’t happen as frequently as brands would like to think, and when it does happen, the brand still misses out on the opportunity to help frame the messaging and timing benefits that could boost launches or brand narratives.
+While some organic brand buzz is created by fans around brands they love, it probably doesn’t happen as frequently as brands would like to think, Ricci says.
+And when it does, the brand still misses out on the opportunity to help frame the messaging around the product or chose the timing that could benefit either their next product launch or larger brand narrative.

 “There are only certain brands embedded in culture that are talked about organically in meaningful ways,” Ricci says.

 And that statement has a lot of weight coming from someone who has been doing influencer marketing for the last ten years.

-In 2007, Ricci had just graduated college and moved to NYC.
+In 2007, Ricci had just graduated college and moved to New York City.
 At the time, Facebook and Twitter existed, but brands were just starting to think about building an organic social media presence.
-Her focus was to write strategies for brands that would drive organic growth on social platforms.
-There was no such thing as a "YouTube presence" and influencers were considered to be bloggers and influential journalists, the latter being a group who was not getting paid.